Michael Emerson: Career

 Emerson landed a starring role in 1997 as Oscar Wilde in Moises Kaufman's critically acclaimed off-Broadway play Gross Indecency: The Three Trials of Oscar Wilde, and then followed up with several other notable stage performances.
 In 1998, he performed opposite Uma Thurman in an off-Broadway production of Le Misanthrope.
 In 1999, he played Willie Oban in The Iceman Cometh.
 He co-starred with Kate Burton in both Give Me Your Answer, Do! and Hedda Gabler.

 In September 2001, Emerson won an Emmy Award as Outstanding Guest Actor in a Drama Series for playing serial killer William Hinks in several episodes of The Practice.
-In 2006, Emerson began a guest-star role as Benjamin Linus on the serial drama television series Lost.
-Emerson was originally set to appear in a small number of episodes, then returned for Season 3 as a main cast member and eventually became a main antagonist of the program.
+In 2006, Emerson began a guest star role as Benjamin Linus on the serial drama television series Lost.
+Emerson was originally set to appear in a small number of episodes, but returned for Season 3 as a main cast member and eventually became a leading character.
 He received an Emmy Award nomination in the Outstanding Supporting Actor category in 2007 and 2008 for his work in the third and fourth seasons.
 He won the award in 2009 after being nominated for his role in the fifth season.

 Emerson was nominated in 2009 for a Golden Globe Award in the Best Performance by an Actor in a Supporting Role category.
 He was nominated for an Emmy for each season in which he was listed in the main cast.

 On July 31, 2010, Emerson and Preston read A.R.
 Gurney's Love Letters, which was a 1990 finalist for the Pulitzer Prize for Drama, at the Charleston Stage as a fundraiser for the theater.

 Emerson was set to reunite with former Lost cast member and friend Terry O'Quinn in a comedy-drama, tentatively titled Odd Jobs, by J. J. Abrams.
-It was expected to start filming by the end of 2010, but further development of the show has been postponed.
+It was expected to start filming by the end of 2010, but further development has been postponed.
 Emerson joined the cast of another Abrams series, Person of Interest, that debuted in September 2011 on CBS.
 He played a billionaire who teams up with a supposedly dead CIA agent to fight crime in New York City.
+His most recent role is in the Amazon Prime series Fallout.